 |Jaunty caps, well turned out, good drill - the ship's company of HMS Thanet at the march-past in pre-war Hong Kong|

-After nightfall on Monday 8th December Scout and Thanet sailed through the gates of the anti-submarine boom at Lye Mun.
+After nightfall on Monday 8 December Scout and Thanet sailed through the gates of the anti-submarine boom at Lye Mun.
 Since Lt-Cdr Davies on Thanet was more senior than Lt-Cdr Lambton on Scout, Thanet took the lead as senior ship.
-Whilst on passage to Manila they spent some time looking for SS Ulysses which had left Hong Kong on Sunday with passengers bound first for Manila and then Singapore.
+While on passage to Manila they spent some time looking for SS Ulysses which had left Hong Kong on Sunday with passengers bound first for Manila and Singapore.
 Ulysses had sent a distress signal after being bombed and strafed by Japanese aircraft on Monday.
 She was undamaged and changed course for Singapore.
 She arrived safely in Singapore, but was sunk by a U-boat off the Carolinas while on passage to UK.